Books and Reports Sample Clauses

 AutoNDA by SimpleDocs

 Books and Reports.
-For the protection of Lessee, Lessor shall maintain books of account which shall be open to Lessee and its representatives at all reasonable times so that Lessee can determine that such Operating, Utility and Energy and Real Estate Tax Costs have, in fact, been paid or incurred.
-Lessee's representatives shall mean only (i) Lessee's employees or (ii) a Certified Public Accounting firm.
-At Lessor's request, Lessee shall execute a confidentiality agreement reasonably acceptable to Lessor prior to any examination of Lessor's books and records.
-In the event Lessee disputes any one or more of said charges, Lessee shall attempt to resolve such dispute with Lessor, provided that if such dispute shall not be satisfactorily settled between Lessor and Lessee, the dispute shall be referred by either party to an independent certified public accountant to be mutually agreed upon, and if such an accountant cannot be agreed upon, The American Arbitration Association may be asked by either party to select an arbitrator, whose decision on the dispute will be final and binding upon both parties, who shall jointly share any cost of such arbitration.
-Pending resolution of said dispute the Lessee shall pay to Lessor the sum so billed by Lessor subject to its ultimate resolution as aforesaid.
+For the protection of Lessee, Lessor shall maintain books of accounts which shall be open to Lessee and its representatives at all reasonable times so that Lessee can determine that such Real Estate Taxes have, in fact, been paid or incurred.
+Lessee’s representatives shall mean only (i) Lessee’s employees or (ii) a Certified Public Accounting firm.
+At Lessor’s request, Lessee shall execute a confidentiality agreement reasonably acceptable to Lessor and Lessee prior to any examination of Lessor’s books and records.
+In the event Lessee disputes any one or more of said charges, Lessee shall attempt to resolve such dispute with Lessor, provided that if such dispute shall not be satisfactorily settled between Lessor and Lessee, the dispute shall be referred by either party to an independent certified public accountant to be mutually agreed upon, the cost of which shall be divided equally between the parties, or if such an accountant cannot be agreed upon, the American Arbitration Association may be asked by either party to select an arbitrator, whose decision on the dispute will be final and binding upon both parties, who shall jointly share any cost of such arbitration.
+Pending resolution of said dispute Lessee shall pay to Lessor the sum so billed by Lessor subject to its ultimate resolution as aforesaid.

 Books and Reports.
 SECTION 11.1 The Members shall cause the Company to maintain the following records: